Which Bark & Mulch products are right for you?

 Everything in your garden will benefit from mulch.
-When choosing the variety, it depends on the plants in your garden and what look you are after as each have their own ideal place.
+When choosing the variety, it depends on the plants in your garden and what look you are after as each has their own ideal place.

 Organic compost can be used as a mulch, it is more suitable for nutrient-hungry and rapidly growing plants like flowering annuals, fruit trees, and vegetables.